4 Easy Steps to Compost Chicken Manure

 We can’t use chicken poo as it is.
 Still, we need it to make the fertilizer.

 You can try to train your chickens to only poop in an area.
-However, that isn’t easy to do.
 Unfortunately, chickens are not as easy to teach as other pets.

 If you’re using a dirt patch, then collection might be challenging.
 It could work, but it might not be easy.

-You might want to start laying some beddings.
+You might want to start laying some bedding.
 There are many from which you could choose.
-You can opt for the low-cost ones or more fancy ones.
-There’s something that will suit your needs.

-As you will see later, beddings might also make the composting process easier.
+As you will see later, bedding might also make the composting process easier.

-Are you decided on what type of bedding to use?
 Next, you need to determine how often you are changing it.
-Some opt to change and collect the beddings every day.
+Some opt to change and collect the bedding every day.
 Others put a large amount of bedding and change it quarterly.
 (Don’t forget the gloves!)

 Changing and collecting the pile depends on the handler.
 Consider how often you can commit to the routine.
 Also, how much you can cope with the smell.
 Remember, the longer the poo stays there and the more it accumulates, the worse the smell will be.